Step 1: Create a Hello World Script

 The shebang

-is the first part of the script.
+#!is the first part of the script.
 It tells the OS which program should run the script.
-We will usebash
+We will usebashorsh.
+Therefore, all of our scripts will start with one of these two:bash shebang#!/bin/bashsh shebang#!/bin/shBash stands for Bourne Again SHell, and is a replacement/improvement of the original Bourne shell (sh).

 Note: Not all systems use

-.
-Some will usesh
+bash.
+Some will useshinstead.

 There are two ways to execute a file in Linux:

-is used if both the executable flag and shebang are set../my-file.sh
+./is used if both the executable flag and shebang are set../my-file.sh

-can be used to directly execute the file usingthe specified application.
+application my-filecan be used to directly execute the file usingthe specified application.
 Examples are:

 bash my-file.sh python index.py